What is the Bible about?

 After Judah had been in exile for 70 years, God started bringing the people back to Jerusalem to rebuild.
 Nehemiah and Ezra record this time of rebuilding, and the prophets Zechariah, Haggai, and Malachi spoke God’s word to the people during this time.
 All along the way, the prophets spoke of a restored kingdom, a new covenant, and a descendant of David who would rule forever.
 They even began to indicate that Gentiles (non-Jews) would be included in the blessing.
 But just how all this would come about was not made clear yet.
 Malachi is the last Old Testament prophet, and after him there were about 400 years without any prophetic speech recorded in Scripture.
 During those 400 years, Israel gained independence briefly but then was subjugated by the Roman Empire.

-The book of Acts records the coming of the Holy Spirit and the spread of the gospel across the known world by the original disciples (apostles) and a new one named Paul.
+The book of Acts records the coming of the Holy Spirit and the spread of the gospel across the known world by the original disciples (apostles), minus the betrayer Judas and plus his replacement Matthias, as well as a new apostle named Paul.
 Paul had been a persecutor of the church, but Christ appeared to him and commissioned him to become an apostle to the Gentiles.

 The New Testament Epistles are letters written by the apostles to Christians in various parts of the Roman Empire, explaining correct doctrine and admonishing correct behavior.
 Thirteen of the epistles are written by Paul, and their titles reveal to whom they were written: Romans, 1 and 2 Corinthians, Galatians, Ephesians, Philippians, Colossians, and 1 and 2 Thessalonians were written to churches in the cities of Corinth, Galatia, Ephesus, etc.; 1 and 2 Timothy, Titus, and Philemon were written to individuals.
 All of these letters explain further who Jesus is and how the gospel relates to everyday life.